mihaildono/padawan-project/youngling/exercises/array-tasks.md

 demonstarates the language.
 The second iteration should be done solely by the student with hints from the mentor and additional explanation.

-## Objectives
-1. Learn how to split tasks into sub-tasks
-2. Start with returning what the output is

 ## Tasks

 ### contains